(Geographic Information System) functions,

 those properties affected by changes in value as a result of the Director of

-through December 31 - Period for filing for Homestead Credit and Military
+through December 31—Period for filing for Homestead Credit, Military Exemption

-or (3) owner was using as a homestead but did not previously file.
+using as a homestead but did not previously file and (4)some change occurs that

 Filing is required on the following, if provisions have been